miikanissi/dotfiles/README.md

     cp -R ~/.icons/elementary-cursors/elementary/ ~/.icons/

+Vimix Icon Theme needs to be installed with:

+    ./install.sh -a

 Dependencies are not automatically installed, but a comprehensive list of packages for Arch Linux can be found at [program_list_arch.csv](https://github.com/miikanissi/dotfiles/blob/arch/program_list_arch.csv).

 ## :purple_heart: Links / Credits